Frequently Asked Questions

 Currently, we donate to the low income/no income clients of Davis Community Meals, Empower Yolo, STEAC, Cesar Chavez Plaza, and Eleanor Roosevelt Circle + individuals in Yolo County.
 DCM prepares healthy meals three times a week out of St. Martin’s church off of Sycamore Drive in West Davis for anyone who is hungry.

-If you are interested in receiving produce, eggs, or scarf/hat donations, please complete this .pdf form and email it to farmdavis(@)gmail.com.
+If you are interested in receiving produce, eggs, or scarf/hat donations, please email farmdavis(@)gmail.com.

 How much food are you able to grow each year?

 Each site grows different food and different amounts.
 Our FARM 2.6 site is the largest (2.6 acres, hence the name) and we care for a flock of chickens and over 70 fruit trees there which means we donate a lot of heavy fruit each week + eggs.
-The K Street FARM and Valdora Street FARM are both converted front yards.
+The K Street FARM is a converted front yard.
 The mini-row crops include primarily veggies with a few fruit trees in the mix.
-We grow approximately 5,000 lbs of food each year.
+We grow approximately 7,000 lbs of food each year.

 How do you afford to do this?

 The land is donated.
 The tools are donated.
 The seeds are donated.
 The labor is donated.
 We rely on the generosity of others to make this project work.
 If we have seeds, we plant.
 If we have wood, we build.
 If we have nothing, we connect over what we don’t have and how we might change that.
 FARM Davis operates on a gift economy which means that we build personal relationships through the exchange of a gift.
 We give food away to those who need it.
 Generous people help us to do that.
-It’s a great, big, happy circle of paying it forward.
+It’s a great, big, happy, pay-it-forward type of thing.

 What is FARM Davis’ mission statement and core values?